 Catch a bus from Berlin to Warsaw

 Most buses on the Berlin Warsaw routes are direct.
 The journey will take you around 7.5 hours.
-At the time of writing there was 14 buses a day traveling this route In Berlin, you will depart from Berlin Central Coach Station or the ZOB as it is known
+At the time of writing, there were 14 buses a day travelling this route In Berlin, you will depart from Berlin Central Coach Station or the ZOB as it is known

 How to get to the Berlin Central Coach Station